Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 if (saw.CheckSelfIntersection()) {
   cout<<“Wire has self-intersecting or intersecting adjacent edges”<<endl;
-  // Two intersecting adjacent edges are found if (sfw.FixSelfIntersection()) {
+  // Two intersecting adjacent edges are found. if (sfw.FixSelfIntersection()) {
     cout<<“Wire was slightly self-intersecting.
 Repaired”<<endl;
-    // The edges are cut at the intersection point so
-    // that they no longer intersect
+    // The edges are cut at the intersection point so that they no longer intersect.
   }
 }
 ~~~~~